Find Affordable College Courses

 Top 10 Best Physics Bachelor's Degree Schools

-Our 2023 rankings named Ohio State University - Main Campus the best value school in Ohio for physics students working on their bachelor’s degree.
-Ohio State is a fairly large public school located in the large city of Columbus.
+Our analysis found Ohio State University - Main Campus to be the best value school for physics students who want to pursue a bachelor’s degree in Ohio.
+Ohio State is a very large public school located in the city of Columbus.

 UC undergraduate students pay an average of $11,777 in in-state tuition and fees each year.